- What do I need to know about the UK Standard Visitor Visa?

 What is the UK Visitor Visa?

 The UK Visitor Visa is for those who wish to spend a short period of time in the UK.
-If you want to travel to the UK as a tourist or to visit family or friends, this is the UK visa you should apply for.
+If you want to travel to the UK as a tourist or to visit a family member or friends, this is the UK visa you should apply for.

 This visa lasts for a maximum of six months, offering ample time to explore the UK’s rich culture and heritage, conduct business and academic matters or to receive private medical treatment.